SapioBeasley/aiUrlSelect/readme.md

-## Company Name to URL Selector

-Write a web application that given a company name, it will display the domain associated to that company.
-The web application needs to be API driven.
-The web application needs to select the most accurate company domain.

 #### Requirements:
 - [x] Use Express to write the API.
 - [x] Use “application/json” as the Content-type in the API response.